caddyserver/website/src/docs/markdown/caddyfile/directives/php_fastcgi.md

 - **write_timeout** is how long to wait when sending to the FastCGI server.
 Accepts [duration values](/docs/conventions#durations).
 Default: no timeout.

-Since this directive is an opinionated wrapper over a reverse proxy, you can use any of reverse_proxy's subdirectives to customize it.
+Since this directive is an opinionated wrapper over a reverse proxy, you can use any of [`reverse_proxy`](/docs/caddyfile/directives/reverse_proxy#syntax)'s subdirectives to customize it.

 ## Expanded form